North Stack

 North Stack (Welsh: Ynys Arw, meaning "rugged island") is a small island situated just off Holy Island on the north-west coast of Anglesey.
+The area has been an important location in the development of traditional climbing in Britain and has several notable classic, and also extreme, climbing routes.

 Description

+North Stack is the site of a redundant fog warning station, comprising a number of buildings, including the Trinity House Magazine, built-in 1861, where shells for the warning cannon were stored.
+These buildings now house a bird-watching observatory, giving a view of South Stack lighthouse across Gogarth Bay, and the studio of artist Philippa Jacobs.

 North Stack, or Gogarth North Stack, can also refer to the headland opposite the island.
-This is the site of a redundant fog warning station, comprising a number of buildings, including the Trinity House Magazine, built-in 1861, where shells for the warning cannon were stored.
-These buildings now house a bird-watching observatory, giving a view of South Stack lighthouse across Gogarth Bay, and the studio of artist Philippa Jacobs.